Self Employed Carpenter

 "Do you know anything about building stairs?"
 Steve asked.

-All I could think of was the experience I had watching Tim build stairs with a speed-square.
+All I could think of was the experience I had watching my old boss, Tim, build stairs with a Speed Square.

 "Not much," I said.
 "Is it hard to learn?"

 "It won't be for you.
-By the way, I noticed that your saw sounds like it could bite-the-dust any day."
+By the way, your circular saw sounds like it could bite the dust any day."

 "Yeah, I'm thinking the same thing."

-"Cutting 2x12 stair stringers will surely kill it before the day is up," he said.
+"Cutting 2x12 stair stringers will surely kill it before the end of the day," he said.
 "The place where we get our fasteners is having a sale on Makita 7 1/4" circular saws.
 Ninety-nine bucks!"

 "Are they good saws?"